 Rather than being billed retrospectively for the energy you’ve used, with a prepayment meter you pay up-front for your energy, usually by adding credit to a key or card which you then slot into your meter.
 If you pay by a key or card meter make sure you check the best deals available for pre-payment rather than standard meters.

 While pre-payment meters are typically the most expensive way to pay for your energy, they do offer total control over what you spend.
 It may be possible to change from a pre-payment meter to a standard energy meter, but you’ll need to contact your energy supplier to see if you’re eligible to do this.
 Bear in mind that there may be a charge to install the new meter.

 Your personal projection can be found on your energy bill and is an estimate of your future energy costs over the next 12 months, based on your current energy plan and its prices.

 Is there any government help available for energy bills?

 Yes, there are several discounts available which may help with heating bills if you’re on benefits or if you’ve reached a certain age.
 You can find out more in our article Are you eligible for help with heating costs?
 The government’s energy grants calculator can help work out whether you’re eligible for the Warm Home Discount scheme or Winter Fuel Payment.

 Have you switched and saved?
 Or are there any other energy switching questions that you’d like to see answered above?
 We’d love to hear from you!
-Email us at [email protected] or leave a comment below.
+You can join the conversation on the Rest Less Community forum or leave a comment below.